TheSiteDoctor/note-to-recruiters/ntr.md

 _Doing any of these will result in being automatically blacklisted and we won't work with you:_

 * Do not lie to us.
-Do not phone and say you know us when you don’t.
+Common examples of this include phoning and say you know us when you don’t.
 Do not tell the person answering the phone a different story to the person who you are trying to get hold of.
 * Do not try to poach our staff.
 The whole team/office can hear when there is a recruiter on the line trying to do this.
 This makes both the person you’re speaking to uncomfortable, as well as the team around them.
-Do not do this.
 * Passing on details of candidates you’ve placed to other recruiters to try to poach them after you’ve received your fee.